rianhunter/dbxfs/README.md

 On Arch Linux and derivatives, you can find it in the AUR as [`python-dbxfs`](https://aur.archlinux.org/packages/python-dbxfs)

+To unmount your Dropbox folder on Linux systems, you can use `fusermount -u <mount_point>`, on all other systems use `umount`.

 You can see the full list of command line options by passing `-h` to the `dbxfs` command.